Level 2 of the CSS Grid Layout specification includes a

 subgrid value for

 grid-template-rows.
-This guide details what subgrid does, and gives some use cases and design patterns that are solved by the feature.
+This guide details what subgrid does and gives some use cases and design patterns that the feature solves.

 When you add

-display: grid to a grid container, only the direct children become grid items and can then be placed on the grid that you have created.
+display: grid to a grid container, only the direct children become grid items and can then be placed on the grid you created.
 The children of these items display in normal flow.

 If you set the value